 While we were servicing equipment yesterday, Brandon had a fun thing happen to him.
 A neighboring farmer drove up and was asking questions about his own machine, a CR9065.
 Brandon is our tech guru and is becoming quite the little mechanic, I must say, so he knows quite a bit.
 The neighboring farmer was having some issues with his machine and wanted to take Brandon to check and see if he could get it figured out.
 Turns out, Brandon was able to tweak a few things on the screen in the combine car, tighten a few belts, and all was well!
 We have been calling this Brandon’s first service call, and he couldn’t be more proud of himself.
 And neither can we!

 Harvest Tip: Only let one person give you directions at a time.

 You might be a harvester if…people don’t recognize you when you’re not in your work clothes.

 This is what happens when you give Brandon the camera…what a goofball.

 A little throwback to when we spent the day in Estes Park.

 Another throwback to when we weathered the storm last week.
 This photo was taken by a friend of ours that visited the field that is allowing me to share it with you!

 All Aboard Wheat Harvest™ is sponsored by High Plains Journal and New Holland Agriculture.
-The Z Crew can be reached at firstname.lastname@example.org.
+Steph can be contacted at firstname.lastname@example.org.